lucky-wolf/DW2-XL/README.md

 - Adjusted Hive Mind to be super stable, but if your leader is replaced, it causes massive disruption
 - Adjusted Hive Mind to give a Seat of Consciousness facility at homeworld which offers some nice perks for your homeworld only
 - Nerfed Epsilon Torpedoes by ~6%
-- Buffed Boskaran Plasma Blasters by +10% to hit, and extended them to level 10
+- Buffed Boskaran Plasma Blasters by +10% to hit, filled them in and extended them to level 10
 - Fixed Boskaran Plasma Blasters [L] size (was set to medium)
-- Buffed Boskaran Firestorm Torpedoes a +20% to hit, and extended them to level 10
+- Buffed Boskaran Firestorm Torpedoes a +20% to hit, filled them in and extended them to level 10
 - Fixed missing Human Hail Cannon [PD] (v2)
 - Buffed Human Bulwark Missiles range and damage
+- Filled out Human Bulwark Missile techs and started them one tech lower so there are six levels of them now
 - Fixed "Strike Fighters" tech name (had been overwritten as "Fighter Vs")
+- Fixed Intense Beam Point Defense to enable Shatterforce [PD] (v3)
 - 1.2.0.4 Compatible

 ### v1.19.1